pulp/pulp/docs/sphinx/user-guide/nodes.rst

 Current, there are two supported strategies.

  additive
-   Results in objects present in the parent but not in the child to be created or updated as necessary.
+   Results in objects present in the parent but not in the child being created or updated as necessary.
 This strategy should be used when objects created locally in the child should be preserved.

  mirror
-   Results in objects present in the parent but not in the child to be created or updated as necessary.
-Any object present in the child that do not exist in the parent are removed.
+   Results in objects present in the parent but not in the child being created or updated as necessary.
+Any objects present in the child that do not exist in the parent are removed.
    This strategy should be used when the desired effect of synchronization is for the child repositories to be an exact mirror of those on the parent.